JPKCom/jpkcom-fa-svg-plugin/README.md

-JPKCom Font Awesome (Pro) inline SVG WordPress shortcode plugin
+JPKCom FA inline SVG shortcode plugin
 ===

 A plugin for loading inline SVGs from Font Awesome (Pro) using a shortcode.